 This is important- write your questions down, even if you’ll be having a phone call.
 Organize them with the natural progression you expect the call or conversation to take so you don’t lose your train of thought, and check back before the call is over to make sure you’ve asked everything you need to.

 At the end of the interview, ask if there’s anything else they’d like to share.
 Don’t forget this: some of the best parts of case studies can surprise the interviewer at the time!

 When you’re putting together your questions and interviewing the case study subject, keep your eyes open for a “story.”

-Stories don’t have to be long and complex, and they should center your brand whenever possible.
+Stories don’t have to be long and complex; they should center your brand whenever possible.

 If your automation software helps a business owner save time, that’s an appealing benefit.
-But if they’re happy to share that it meant that they could put more time into expanding their business or that they were able to be at home more with their newborn child, that takes a simple fact and makes it more emotionally compelling.
+But if they’re happy to share that it meant that they could put more time into expanding their business or that they could be at home more with their newborn child, that takes a simple fact and makes it more emotionally compelling.

 You can build an entire case study around a great story, and you can see exactly how effective this is with the headline of this case study from Freshbooks, reading “How Freshbooks Helped Marc Keep His New Year’s Resolution.

 4 Case Study Interview Mistakes to Avoid